Research Well No. 3

 CORE PARTNER: $500,000 & ABOVE

-Join Halliburton, ExxonMobil, Shell and H&P as a core partner for the field-scale wellbore drilling.
+Join Halliburton, ExxonMobil, Shell, H&P and Chevron as a core partner for the field-scale wellbore drilling.

 • Exclusive Branding: Logo featured prominently on all event materials.